-LAS VEGAS, NV
+LAS VEGAS, NEVADA

-When it comes to New Year's Eve in Las Vegas, it's pretty much an "all-in" event.
+When it comes to New Year's Eve in Las Vegas, it's pretty much an all-in event.
 The entire Strip is shut down to traffic with hundreds of thousands of revelers taking part in what's basically a giant block party culminating with the casinos launching a choreographed, mega-fireworks display at midnight.

 First Night Portsmouth seems just that bit more unique than other First Night celebrations.
 Perhaps it's the diverse offerings that include ice sculptures, stargazing, storytelling and puppets along with the routine street dancing and fireworks.
 Price: From $15, with advance packages. ($3 for kids).

-OCEAN CITY, NJ
+OCEAN CITY, NEW JERSEY

-SANTA FE, NM
+SANTA FE, NEW MEXICO

 In Santa Fe, revelers are welcome to join "The City Different" for its second annual New Year's Eve on the Santa Fe Plaza.
 As cozy piñon bonfires scent the air with a comforting New Mexican fragrance, festivities will get underway at 9 p.m. and include music, slam poetry and hot chocolate and biscochitos.
-Don't forget to write your hopes and dreams on the memorial banner and watch a new tin Zia symbol raised at midnight.
+Don't forget to write your hopes and dreams on the memorial banner and watch a tin Zia symbol raised at midnight.

-NEW YORK, NY
+NEW YORK, NEW YORK

 Ah, Times Square.
 What else is there to say?
 It's an annual free New York City tradition that's known around the world.
 It's frantic, mobbed and a once-in-a-lifetime event featuring music and more.
 Arrive early; stay til the last of the confetti has fluttered to the ground.
 You will tell your children.

-CHAPEL HILL, NC
+CHAPEL HILL, NORTH CAROLINA

-Did the "Murder on the Orient Express" movie get your mystery juices flowing?
-If so, you might want to check out "Murder at the Masquerade 5: A New Year's Eve Murder Mystery Party" at Aloft Chapel Hill.
+Tarheels in search of a good whodunit might want to check out "Murder at the Masquerade 6: A New Year's Eve Murder Mystery Party" at Aloft Chapel Hill.
 And don't forget, you're not only a guest but also part of the show.
-Price: $60-$95.
+Price: $75-$115.